-Upon receipt of applications, the Arts Council and Dublin City University will establish a selection committee, which will be made up of two representatives from Dublin City University, one from the Arts Council, and an external panellist with literary expertise.
+Upon receipt of applications, the Arts Council and University College Cork will establish a selection committee, which will be made up of two representatives from University College Cork, one from the Arts Council and an external panellist with literary expertise.
 The selection committee will shortlist applicants based on the following criteria:

-- artistic track record of applicant - quality of idea/approach (referred to above) as outlined in the application - potential impact of residency on writer's own creative practice
+- artistic track record of applicant - quality of idea/approach (referred to above), as outlined in the application - potential impact of residency on writer's own creative practice

 A shortlist will be established (of no more than 6 writers).
-Shortlisted writers will be called to interview.
+Shortlisted writers will be called to interview in mid-November.
+The interview is likely to be held via video conference call, in line with public health guidelines.
 The interview will allow the shortlisted writers to discuss their plans and experience in more detail.
-The panel will make the final decision based on the above criteria.
+The panel will make the final decision based on the above criteria and decisions will be communicated by the end of November.